gitsean/Node-Express-Sample/README.md

 ## Run the Server and Make a Request

 Run the server by navigating to the directory in command line and entering `make`.

+For a bowling score, send a get request with your score as the last path like: `172.23.0.2:4200/bowling/XXXXXXXXXX`

 Post the following payload to: `172.23.0.2:4200/mapping/`